 And here’s why: Kavanaugh is being appointed to a lifetime position on the highest court in the land.
 His demeanor and temperament are absolutely part of any assessment for this office.
 Judge Kavanaugh is not new to Washington politics and knows exactly why he was nominated—because of his “conservative credentials.”
 So he’s no choir boy about the implications of his appointment for those who aren’t so conservative and those who vehemently disagree with his judicial philosophy.
 Kavanaugh knows full well that confirmations are a political process, which means it can be a blood sport.
 There’s a lot at stake and Kavanaugh knew this fully.

 So what should he have done?
 Well, he should have vehemently defended himself, sure, but he should have demonstrated far greater restraint.
-America doesn’t need another supreme court justice who’s basically confirmed for all of us his deeply held animus for members of the political opposition—who represent, by the way, millions of his fellow Americans.
+America doesn’t need another supreme court justice who’s confirmed for all of us a deeply held animus for members of the political opposition—who represent, by the way, millions of his fellow Americans.
 Just imagine how Republicans would react if the shoe was on the other foot.
 We already knew why Kavanaugh was being nominated, but most of us, I think, had a faint hope that all judges might, just might, be able to sometimes put politics aside for the sake of the nation when forming their judicial opinions.
 I guess I’d like to believe that while Judge Kavanaugh may have a conservative judicial philosophy (and that’s fine) he could be independent minded and not a mere partisan in a black robe.
-But by any charitable account, Kavanaugh chose to make it clear he has a deeply held animus against members of the democratic party and that he will carry that animus to the supreme court with him.
+But by any charitable account, Kavanaugh made it clear he has a deeply held animus against members of the democratic party and that he will carry this animus to the supreme court with him.
 I don’t care what your politics are, I personally don’t think it’s a good idea to confirm a judge knowing the very basic idea of fundamental fairness, independence, and the impartiality of the nominee are in serious question.

 Consider Canons 1 & 2 of the Code of Conduct for United States Judges: